 A force majeure clause can be found in many shipping contracts.
 This term originates from the French language and means ‘superior force’.
 Force majeure is also known as ‘chance occurrence’ or ‘Act of God’.
 It is often interpreted as a juridical tool that relieves either or both parties from liability on cargo damage because of unforeseen and unavoidable circumstances.

-In addition, force majeure in shipping removes any responsibilities from parties involved when an agreement couldn’t be fulfilled due to unavoidable or any other events that can’t be influenced or controlled.
+In addition, unexpected issues in shipping remove any responsibilities from parties involved when an agreement couldn’t be fulfilled due to unavoidable or any other events that can’t be influenced or controlled.
 To be invoked as a force majeure in shipping, an event has to be completely external, unavoidable, and unforeseen.

 Nonetheless, a force majeure doesn’t excuse cargo transporters from the liability arising from their negligence or failure.
 In some cases, depending on a country, a force majeure can be considered as a significant reason for an agreement termination or changes in the estimated delivery times.